Retroz-W8/html-course/README.md

 # Html Course

-# This is a Course of html and css for beginners ( No Advance Topic is covered )
+# This is a Course of html and css for beginners

 https://www.youtube.com/watch?v=G3e-cpL7ofc